 To contextualize this in an example: if we look into the area of assistive music technologies, the market for technologies could be characterized as lacking competition and a consequently lacking diversity and choice.
 This is in an area where there is still a big end-user need.
 Supported by the research councils, the area of assistive music technology has always been one with a lively research and development community; many digital innovations are developed for specific special needs communities but they are far less often being turned into commercial products or refined towards mass production.
-Obviously it will be debatable whether mass produced instruments are as effective in supporting specific communities in need of assistive music technologies, compared to bespoke, uniquely designed instruments for a very particular set of requirements.
-However, it is exactly this diversity and range - from specifically designed unique instruments to mass produced accessible technologies - that is missing, and it might be argued that this situation is exacerbated by slow research to product introduction channels.
-The question here is how to combine clientcentred approaches, and in-deed 'client co-created solutions' with product development mechanisms to allow the pathways towards introduction of technologies to be shorter than at present, more accessible and more low cost

-These challenges can be overcome more easily by having the right academia-business-government partnerships from the outset of a project, with a more collective and collaborative experience of both basic research and development, as well as application, commercialization and subsequent marketization.
-Additionally, with the new UK government-driven impact agendas for Higher Education, these issues are timely and relevant to a consideration of the role that universities play in society today.
+These challenges can be overcome more easily by having the right academia- business-government partnerships from the outset of a project, with a more collective and collaborative experience of both basic research and development, as well as application, commercialization and subsequent marketization.
+Additionally, with the new government-driven impact agendas for Higher Education, these issues are timely and relevant to a consideration of the role that universities play in society today.
 This paper thus focuses on communities, enterprise and the cultural sector involved in, or interacting with, music technological practices, making explicit the various interacting agendas with their respective stakeholders.
 It attempts to identify ways towards achieving a balance between inward- and outward-facing interests when considering collaborative projects that drive innovation.

 The paper will use five main secondary sources: Etzkowitz [1], Watson [4], Carayannis and Campbell [2], Watson [11] and Gibbons [3].
 These were written with a general academic perspective in mind, but I will apply the relevant themes in a specific music technology and arts context.
 The paper will apply these current concepts to innovation developments in music technology, covering both the for-profit and the not-for-profit sector.
-Providing example projects, I will suggest that triple and quadruple partnerships (e.g. helix models) between universities, industry, government and the civic sector (the not-forprofit and voluntary sectors) allow innovation to happen as a non-linear, collaborative process with overlapping processes of basic research, application and development.
+Providing example projects as case studies, I will suggest that triple and quadruple partnerships (e.g. helix models) between universities, industry, government and the civic sector (the not-for-profit and voluntary sectors) allow innovation to happen as a non-linear, collaborative process with overlapping processes of basic research, application and development.
 In this model, knowledge production (e.g. research) is not the sole concern of universities; and technology exploitation may not be the sole concern of industry; creating what has been called a 'socially distributed knowledge' [3] or a (Mode 3) 'Innovation Ecosystem' [2].